 - If you are sick, drink extra fluids.
 Keep in mind that ginger ale and soda are high in sugar and contain too little sodium to replenish lost electrolytes.

 Get immediate medical care if you develop severe signs of dehydration such as extreme thirst, no urination for eight hours, shriveled skin, dizziness and confusion.
 If you have a medical condition such as diabetes or are pregnant, check with your doctor about how much fluid you need.

-Sources: Centers for Disease Control and Prevention, Mayo Clinic, National Oceanic Atmospheric Administration, LifeWork Strategies EAP, Washington and Shady Grove Adventist Hospitals.
+Sources: Centers for Disease Control and Prevention, Mayo Clinic, National Oceanic Atmospheric Administration, LifeWork Strategies EAP, Washington and Adventist HealthCare Shady Grove Medical Centers.